abbeygodfrey/insy6500-project/README.md

 ## Repository Structure

--insy6500_project
+- insy6500_project
-	-data: data set
+	- data: data set
-	-notebooks: any work we develop
+	- notebooks: any work we develop
-	-streamlit: any streamlit files
+	- streamlit: any streamlit files
+	- documentation: our notes from group meetings

 ## Project Overview